-Last week, Shelley Kuipers and Nancy Taipale joined moderator Dr. Raynie Wood, dean, SAIT's School of Information and Communications Technologies — and global education advocate — for a discussion on female-powered movements and how they’re critical to meeting the needs of digital transformation.
+Last week, Shelley Kuipers and Nancy Taipale joined moderator Dr. Raynie Wood, dean, SAIT's School for Advanced Digital Technology — and global education advocate — for a discussion on female-powered movements and how they’re critical to meeting the needs of digital transformation.

 If you missed this latest digiTALKS dialogue, learn a little about the mindset of these innovators and advocates, what they’re watching in the tech space and get some advice for mid-career professionals looking to move into the tech industry.

 The financial feminist

 “I want things to be better,” she says.
 “What’s the opportunity to change something that can be better?
 How can we innovate?
 How can we democratize something exclusive?